Our Curriculum intent

 * PSHE in KS4 is delivered through rolling programme every 3 weeks from English and Science, plus external speakers and workshops.

-- The following subjects are very heavily weighted with coursework and require a lot of time to complete; due to this, students should take a maximum of 2 of these subjects (see also note 4 below):
+- The following subjects are heavily weighted with coursework and require a lot of time to complete; due to this, students should take a maximum of 2 of these subjects (see also note 3 below): – Engineering, Graphics, Art, Construction, Materials Technology, Fashion and Textiles.

 Our curriculum is not driven by performance tables.
 It is our belief that we have a strong, broad, balanced curriculum which can be tailored to meet the needs of individuals, so that we can remove barriers to learning and allow all students to access the curriculum appropriate to them.
 We do not favour any one suite of subjects over another, and the core of our curriculum is, of course, a strong foundation in English, Maths and Science, with the opportunity for additional support to address deficits in literacy and numeracy, as we believe that these essential skills not only enable students to access the rest of the curriculum, but are vital life skills.
 Read Write Inc and personalised learning intervention are offered to students who need it.
 PE and the wider promotion of physical activity as part of a healthy lifestyle is extremely important and students from Years 7-9 do 2.5 hours of curriculum PE each week, as well as the opportunity to take part in extra-curricular clubs and teams.
 Students in Year 10 and 11 do 1.25 hours of curriculum PE as standard, and PE is a very popular GCSE option.
 All students also take part in outdoor education/watersports through our Ulley centre.
 D of E is offered to students Years 9 to 13, and participation is high (250 students across Bronze, Silver, Gold).